-Featuring new poems, theater elements, and Casper Pham‘s stunning visual art, the book follows two wandering poets as they make their way from village to village, across a prison colony moon full of exiled rebels, robots, and storytellers.
+Featuring poems, essays, theater elements, and Casper Pham‘s stunning visual art, the book follows two wandering poets as they make their way from village to village, across a prison colony moon full of exiled rebels, robots, and storytellers.

 Part post-apocalyptic road journal, part alternate universe ode to Hip Hop, and part “Letters to a Young Poet”-style toolkit for emerging poets and aspiring movement-builders, it’s also a one-of-a-kind practitioners’ take on poetry, power, and possibility.

 Get it now from Button Poetry, on Bookshop, or wherever you get your books!

 - Six-month anniversary post collecting all the videos, images, and excerpts released so far.

 - An hour-long preview show featuring some poems and notes on my process

 - Back to the City MPLS interview (part one) + (part two)

 - Interview on The Poetry Question podcast

 - Interview on The Corner podcast